Making Your First Samsung Gear S3 App

 ./sdb connect <watch IP> I never actually got a notification on my watch saying “Allow Gear to read log data, copy files,…”.
 I just got a notification that said “RSA key fingerprint:…” and clicked the check mark.
 I had to reset my watch once to get a notification to pop up at all.

-Like it says in the tutorial, you know the watch is correctly connected when you see it in the Connection Explorer window.
-When I run the shell script to connect it says
+Like it says in the tutorial, you know the watch is correctly connected when you see it in the Tizen Device Manager window.
+When I connect via the command line interface it says

 device unauthorized.
 Please approve on your device. each time, but it still works 😅